 HVWP expanded its mission to serve all veterans, recognizing the need all veterans have to heal and started accepting online submissions through the website.
 The headquarters moved from an office on the Kansas side of Kansas City’s state line to space in Missouri.
 In the fall of 2015, the name changed to Veterans Voices Writing Project to accurately reflect the expanded mission.

-Today, the project continues to actively encourage all military veterans to express their thoughts and feelings in writing and to send their stories, poems, and essays to the VVWP headquarters for possible publication in Veterans’ Voices.
+Today, the project continues to actively encourage all military veterans to express their thoughts and feelings in writing and to send their stories, poems, essays, and artwork to the VVWP headquarters for possible publication in Veterans’ Voices.
 The ranks of World War II veterans have thinned, but there is no shortage of veterans from other wars in need of an outlet for their writing and the project is there to serve them.